gregst/RiNAH/README.md

 # RiNAH
 Source code and data for the "R you ready?
-Using the R programme for statistical analysis and graphics" paper
+Using the R programme for statistical analysis and graphics" paper.